Virtual reality for effective, affordable and more fun learning.

 Accessories & Hygiene

-We supply various accessories for the safe and hygienic use of the VR glasses and hardware.
+We supply various accessories for the safe and hygienic use of the VR headsets and hardware.
 Our specially selected glasses are easy to clean, for example with UV accessories or alcohol wipes.

 The cost depends on factors such as design, technology, interactivity and, of course, the duration and complexity of the VR training.